SanjyotZade/part-of-imagenet/README.md

 - If "with_annotation" is True and "how_many" is "x" in "how_many" column in ncodes csv for a particular category then "x" number of annotated images will be downloaded for that category.
 - The network speed (download speed) was taken from "https://fast.com/"

+## Support

+Feel free to open an issue on or send along a pull request.
+If you like the work, show your appreciation by "FORK", "STAR", or "SHARE".

 [![Love](https://forthebadge.com/images/badges/built-with-love.svg)](https://github.com/SanjyotZade/part-of-imagenet)

 *Author:[Sanjyot Zade](http://www.sanjyot.info/)*